 – Deluxe bathroom w/rain showerheads

-– Various views of the Strip or mountains depending on room
+– Various views of the Strip or mountains, depending on the room

 |Bellagio Resort King:|